-Each faculty is provided with a district email account and it is expected that this account will be used for all digital communication relating to the workplace.
+Each faculty member is provided with a district email account and it is expected that this account will be used for all digital communication relating to the workplace.
 VCCCD maintains a secure environment that meets federal and state standards regarding digital communication, for the protection of faculty and students alike.
+Only your VCCCD email should be used for communications with students.